The Science Behind Daysy

 Day classification

-By identifying post-ovulatory temperature shifts, each day is classified as fertile, possibly fertile, or not fertile.
+By identifying post-ovulatory temperature shifts, each day is classified as green (non-fertile), red (fertile), or yellow (still learning).

 04